-Did you realize that over 85 million families own pets in the United States?
+Did you realize that over 85 million families in the United States own pets?
 For most people, ensuring their pet is both happy and healthy is a must.
-There are a number of things you need to do as a pet owner to keep your home and the inhabitants of it content and ailment-free.
+You need to do several things as a pet owner to keep your home and its inhabitants content and ailment-free.

-Here are some of the things pet owners should consider when buying air purifiers for their homes.
+Pet owners should consider some things when buying air purifiers for their homes.

 You should also look for air purifiers that feature carbon filters.
-With these filters in place, you can remove any unpleasant odors your pets bring into the home.
-Often times, air purifiers with HEPA filters can work in conjunction with these carbon filters.
+With these filters, you can remove any unpleasant odors your pets bring into the home.
+Often, air purifiers with HEPA filters can work with these carbon filters.

-Most people lead very busy lives.
-The busier you are, the harder you will find it to remember to do tasks like turn on your air filtration system or clean up your home regularly.
-Instead of letting the quality of your indoor air suffer due to a lack of time, you need to find a machine that has an automatic mode.
+Most people lead hectic lives.
+The busier you are, the harder you will find remembering tasks like turning on your air filtration system or cleaning up your home regularly.
+Instead of letting indoor air quality suffer due to a lack of time, you need to find a machine with an automatic mode.

-Another important factor you need to consider before choosing an air purifier is how noisy it is.
+Another essential factor to consider before choosing an air purifier is its noise.
 The last thing any pet owner wants is to be kept up all night with a noisy air purifier.
-Most suppliers of these machines have store displays setup that allows consumers to interact with the machines before they are purchased.
-Taking the time to go in and get a firsthand look at an air purifier will allow you to narrow down the list of options in a hurry.
+Most suppliers of these machines have store displays set up that allow consumers to interact with the devices before purchasing.
+Taking the time to go in and get a firsthand look at an air purifier will allow you to narrow the list of options quickly.

 The main mistake most pet owners make when choosing an air purifier is rushing through the research process.
-Without a thorough amount of homework, it will be nearly impossible for a person to make the right selection.
+Without thorough homework, making the right selection will be nearly impossible.